HuyaneMatsu/Koishi/README.md

     What she does?
 </h3>

-Koishi excels in a variety of areas, just to mention a few featured commands:
+Koishi excels in a variety of areas, just to mention a few highlighted features:

-- `/find-anime` - Search for your long forgotten anime.
-- `/hug` - Hug your best homies.
-- `/meme` - Shows up a good anime meme.
-- `/ds` - A box pushing cute puzzle game.
-- `/propose` - Propose to your best homies to marry them.
-- `/guild` - Get generic information of the guild.
-- `/user` - Checkout anyone.
-- `/waifu` - Get one from our curated list of waifus.
+- Games with multiplayer support and progression saving!
+Examples:
+  - from simple games like XoX and Minesweeper (both supporting multiplayer) to advanced games like `ds` which is
+  - a fully featured clone of Dungeon Sweeper but with Touhou theme (includes progression saving) and many more!

+- Economy system
+  - get your daily coins with daily command or voting for the bot.
+  - marry and divorce other users, make them your waifus!
+  - upgrade your waifu stats by buying better stats (bragging rights) or have more slots for waifus (more harem).
+  - get to the top of the `/top-list` with the biggest coin bank!

+Advanced commands
+- `dupe-image-filter` find and remove duplicate images in the last X days to prevent spam!
+- `/snipe` for emoji hoarders who want to save those rare emojis, snipe the message and get all wanted emojis/reactions/stickers to your DMs
+- `touhou-feed` Touhou image feed for text channels and forum threads with advanced options such as multiple characters, specific interval and tags.
+- advanced selfbot detection
+- ...
 And much more!

 <h1></h1>